ExchangeUnion/market-maker-bot/README.md

 Arby will automatically accumulate the traded quantity on OpenDEX and only execute an order on Binance when it is greater than or equal to the minimum amount on Binance.

 #### Is it possible to configure Arby to take profits in non-BTC assets?
-Support for taking profits in other assets (ETH, DAI, USDT etc.) is under discussion.
+Support for taking profits in other assets (ETH, DAI, USDT etc.) is technically supported, but currently not enabled.

 #### What about rebalancing between centralized exchange and OpenDEX balances?
 Support for automatic rebalancing of the assets is planned in the upcoming releases.